toolness/openbadges-backpack/README.md

 *filename* is the name of the test.
 See [mocha(1)][] for more options.

-By default, PhantomJS is used to run the browser-side tests, but they can be disabled if the `DISABLE_PHANTOM_TESTS` environment variable is defined.
+By default, PhantomJS is used to run the browser-side tests, but they can be skipped if the `DISABLE_PHANTOM_TESTS` environment variable is defined.

 ### Test Coverage